About the author

 Throughout his career he has written extensively.
 His first article, published in 1980, involved his performing as a stand-up comic in New York City.
-After he left the DA's Office, he published his first book, the Massachusetts Compendium of Criminal Law.
+After he left the DA's Office, he published his first book, the Massachusetts Compendium of Criminal Law, in 1985.
 The book, a mainstay in the criminal courts throughout the Commonwealth, continues to be published annually.
-Now called the Massachusetts Criminal Law Sourcebook, it's co-written with fellow authors Helle Sachse and Tim Maguire.
+Now called the Massachusetts Criminal Law Sourcebook, authorship and updating have recently been turned over to attorneys by Helle Sachse and Tim Maguire.
 Over the years he has written two Massachusetts Practice books, published by West Publishing (now Thomson Reuters) on criminal and mental health law.
 He has also written, co-written or edited books on juvenile law, civil law and evidence.
 In addition to these writings, he has written several law related articles.
 He is the most highly published author on state law in the Commonwealth of Massachusetts.

 In 1990, he turned his attention to writing books outside of the legal sphere.
 He published three books with Acadia Publishing, the world's largest publisher of regional, state and local history, on the towns of Canton (2000) and Ashland (2001) and of Framingham State University (2003).
 In 2011, he co-authored Walking Tours of Civil War Boston, the Official Guidebook of the Freedom Trail Foundation.